ITT-24/assignment-02-dsp-LucaEscher/Readme.md

 ```

 ## Troubleshooting
-If you are on a mac you might to install portaudio first to your device in order to use PyAudio.
+- If you are on a mac you might have to install portaudio first to your device in order to use PyAudio.
-It also might help to install pyAudio with sudo instead of pip.
+- It also might help to install pyAudio with sudo instead of pip.

 # Karaoke Game